anzusystems/common-admin/docs/editor/nodes/embed-related/index.md

-# EmbedArticle
+# EmbedRelated

 ## Features
-- User can select article from CMS using filterable dialog
+- User can insert internal articles from CMS using filterable dialog to item, also can override article title
+- User can insert external url for item and specify title fot his item
+- user can mix both types
+- User can override box title

 ## Limitations
 - For now, user can't copy/paste and delete text including embed